south-lacrosse/www-dev/docs/development-help.md

 * `git commit -am "message"` - commit with a message.
 The `-a` flag (all) automatically stages files that have been modified and deleted, but new files you have not told Git about are not affected.
 * `git log -S search-string` - search for commits that reference search-string, so will show any commit that added or removed a reference to a specific function.
 * Undoing commits (don't do if you've pushed to a repo that others may have pulled from).
     * `git reset --soft "HEAD^"` - undo the last commit (and everything staged), but leave the working directory intact.
+You can undo this with `git reset HEAD@{1}` assuming you have done no other changes, otherwise use `git reflog` to find the commit you want to reset to.
     * `git reset --hard "HEAD^"` - delete the last commit, and reset working directory to the previous commit.
 Be careful with this one!
 * `git rebase --committer-date-is-author-date -i HEAD~10` - interactive rebase.
 Opens up an editor with a list of commits, and you can pick which commits to keep.
 Git then applies the remaining commits one-by-one from the starting point you specified, effectively deleting the removed commits. `HEAD~10` could also be a commit e.g. `ad14bf3`.